SherG/cool-iron/blog/quit-facebook.md

 Warning labels stuck like annoying Post-its on casual comments change the platform's atmosphere.
 It's not just you and your friends and acquaintances socializing anymore, it's you, them, and a phalanx of <a href="https://www.youtube.com/watch?v=YsShZNHmpGE" target="blank">intrusive busybodies</a>.

-### Interventionists and the Lure of the Transgressive
+### Interventionists and the lure of the transgressive

 If people’s minds are really so feeble that they need professional assistance just to make their way through low-definition social media posts, then it’s a problem that Post-it notes aren’t going to fix.
 Indeed, outsourcing our thinking (and therefore agency) to others is an underlying societal fault line.